Automated Workforce Capacity Planning in Private Equity

 Is our Human Resources data kept secure during this process?

 Yes.
-All data flows through Private Equity - grade encryption and access controls.
+All data is encrypted in transit and at rest with strict, role-based access controls.
 The system is architected to comply with SEC Regulation D confidentiality requirements, ILPA reporting standards, and AIFMD data governance rules for European fund managers.
-HR data is segmented by fund and portfolio company, with audit logging for CFIUS and regulatory reviews.
+HR data is segmented by fund and portfolio company, with audit logging that supports LP and regulatory reviews.
 Your data remains your asset.

 What is the timeframe to deploy AI workforce capacity planning?

-Deployment takes 10-14 weeks.
+Plan for a working system inside the first 100 days.
 Phase 1 (weeks 1-3): data integration and API connections to DealCloud, Salesforce, Allvue, and your dashboards.
 Phase 2 (weeks 4-8): model training on your historical deal flow, hiring patterns, and portfolio company staffing.
 Phase 3 (weeks 9-14): user testing, workflow refinement, and go-live.
-Most Private Equity clients see measurable results - faster capacity alerts, reduced planning cycle time - within 60 days of production launch, with full ROI realization by month 6 as the system learns your deal patterns.
+A rollout like this is scoped to show measurable results - faster capacity alerts, reduced planning cycle time - within 60 days of production launch, with full ROI realization by month 6 as the system learns your deal patterns.

 How is sensitive HR data kept secure during the AI workforce capacity planning process?